LesFerch/WinSetView/README.md

 The **Group by** option applies to any view.
 Use the *Columns* button to select the property to group by or turn off grouping, which will be displayed as *(None)*.

 The **Sort by** option applies to any view.
 Use the *Columns* button to select up to four properties to sort by.
 A plus sign indicates ascending order and a minus sign indicates descending order.
 By default, items will be sorted *ascending* by *Name*.

+## Additional Settings for Each Folder Type

+Below the *Global* section in WinSetView are settings for each Explorer folder type.
+See below for more information about the different folder types.
+Each folder type has settings as described above for *Global*, but also has these additional settings:

+**Enable/Disable Check Box**

+To the left of each folder type is a checkbox that is normally checked.
+If the box is unchecked, no settings will be changed for that folder type.
+That is, it will retain it's Windows default settings.

+**Inherit**

+The **Inherit** checkbox is very important.
+By default, this box is checked for all folder types.
+This means the folder type will get its settings from its parent folder type.
+With all Inherit boxes checked, all folder types will get the same settings as *Global*, which is equivalent to how WinSetView v1 worked.
+Uncheck the Inherit button when you wish to have settings for a folder type that differ from its parent.

+Please note that there are *groups* of folder types in WinSetView.
+For example, the parent of *General Items* is *Global* but the parent of *General Items Library*, *General Items OneDrive*, and *General Items Search Results* is the *General Items* folder type.
+The same pattern is true for *Documents*, *Music*, *Pictures*, *Videos*, and *Contacts*.

+**Inspect (🔍)**

+The 🔍 button can be safely ignored.
+It's a feature for technical users that provides a quick, synchronized view of the folder type's default values in HKLM compared to the current values (if any) set in HKCU by WinSetView.

+Note: For power users who have their own comparison tool installed, such as WinDiff or Beyond Compare, a before/after comparison can be done by going to the Windows Temp directory and comparing the files *WinSetView1.reg* and *WinSetView2.reg*.

 ## Folder Types